chrisgrieser/nvim-various-textobjs/.github/pull_request_template.md

 ## Checklist
-- [ ] Adhered to the `stylua.toml`.
 - [ ] Used only camelCase variable names.
-- [ ] If functionaltiy is added or modified, also made respective changes to the readme.
+- [ ] If functionality is added or modified, also made respective changes to the readme.
 - [ ] Used conventional commits keywords.